bruce-hill/tomo/docs/lists.md

 ---

 ### `unique`
-Returns a Set that contains the unique elements of the array.
+Returns a Set that contains the unique elements of the list.

 ```tomo
 unique(arr:List(T) -> Set(T))
 ```

-- `arr`: The array to process.
+- `arr`: The list to process.

 **Returns:**
-A set containing only unique elements from the array.
+A set containing only unique elements from the list.

 **Example:**
 ```tomo